appernetic/appernetic-hugo-project/content/post/collaborating-and-working-with-hugo-themes.md

 ## Customizing themes
 If you just have set up your Appernetic account you need to add a theme.
 The easiest way is to clone a theme which you can do from the drop down button beside the blue **Preview** button to the right.

-You can start by cloning my customized theme
+You can start by cloning my customized [hugo-bootstrap theme][1] or get one from [Hugo][3].

-![enter image description here][1]
+![enter image description here][2]

-There is lots of themes at [Hugo][2], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business web site or service.
-I am using Bootswatch Paper theme for [Appernetic service][3].
-Fortunately I found [hugo-bootstrap][4] and cloned it.
+There is lots of themes at [Hugo][3], but you probably want to customize the theme before you use it so that you have a blog with  a theme that is matching your business web site or service.
+I am using Bootswatch Paper theme for [Appernetic service][4].
+Fortunately I found [hugo-bootstrap][5] and cloned it.

-Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at [GitHub][5] with the name **appernetic-hugo-project** .
+Then to customize it further I pressed the **Sync** button which does a pull and then a push to your Appernetic project repository at [GitHub][6] with the name **appernetic-hugo-project** .
 When you start out you will not have this repo so it is automatically created for you and all strange git commands i hidden away so you do not have to think about it.

 > When you start out you will not have this repo so it is automatically
 > created for you and all strange git commands i hidden away so you do
 > not have to think about it.

-![enter image description here][6]
+![enter image description here][7]

 Now to work with the theme I did a pull to my local computer, edited the theme with my favorite editor *Atom* and after that I did a commit and a push back to my GitHub project repo.
 If you are a hard-core git user you would start terminal and add the commands.
-There is also a very easy to use desktop client for [GitHub][7].
+There is also a very easy to use desktop client for [GitHub][8].

-![enter image description here][8]
+![enter image description here][9]

 ## Collaborating
 Notice also that I have all the social and collaborating features in GitHub so I can invite a real front end designer to have a look at my attempts to customize the theme.
-My last step is to do a **Sync** again in Appernetic and then a **Publish** and after 10 min all is live on [GitHub Pages][9].
+My last step is to do a **Sync** again in Appernetic and then a **Publish** and after 10 min all is live on [GitHub Pages][10].

 > Notice also that I have all the social and collaborating features in
 > GitHub so I can invite a real front end designer to have a look at my